lfr/lfr.github.io/fun/_posts/2020-04-06-jack-in-the-box-code.md

 <div class="message">
   <i>
     This post was published much later than expected due to the COVID-19 pandemic.
-I hope that you and yours are safe, and while there's nothing here to bring you comfort, I hope you'll find some of it mildly entertaining.
+While there's nothing here to bring you comfort, I hope you'll find some of it mildly entertaining.
   </i>
 </div>